baibhav007/AuthNodeJS/README.md

-In this project I have implemented the API's through which anyone can register, login, change password, forgot password, adn even can see the no. of user added here (admin only),
+### In this project I have implemented the API's through which anyone can register, login, change password, forgot password, adn even can see the no. of user added here (admin only),

-Technology used (Dependencies)
+#### Technology used (Dependencies) <br>
 bcrypt : for password hashing
 dotenv : for secret code saving express : frame work for code optimization